 A game of associations.
 Players match descriptions to objects, people, or places.
 The simple game has hilarious results.
 While this is geared toward readers, some of the funniest results can be randomly selected.
-A fun game for the whole family.

 The game cards play heavy on pop culture for kids, which might make it outdated quickly or hard for some adults to understand.

 Comes with 6 card games that are engaging and fun for younger and older kids.
 Cards are larger than normal, making them easy to hold.
 Helps teach kids colors, numbers, and light strategy concepts.

 Some users felt that the images on the cards weren't as good looking as they would like.

 A good game for Minecraft fans.
 Holds the attention well.
 Players can mine, craft, and reserve just like the electronic version of the game.
 Helps kids learn that they don't need electronics to enjoy their favorite things.

 If you are not familiar with Minecraft, this card game may be a little confusing to learn.

 Just edgy enough for kids to enjoy it, but still fun for Tweens.
 Great for people who love potty humor.
 Engaging.
 Gets people's hands off of their devices for a while for some face time.
 Rules are very easy to pick up and learn.